 How to care for your first cat?

-Regular brushing doesn’t have to be a chore, even when it comes to a longhaired cat.
+Long haired cats can be more of a challenge, but brushing doesn’t have to be a chore.
 A few minutes each day is enough to keep the most long-haired kitty in good shape, while two or three weekly grooming sessions are ideal for short-haired felines.

 What is the best way to bathe a cat?

-Most cats don't need a bath, although there are some exceptions.
-For example, your cat might come home from their adventures covered in mud, or they may come into contact with a toxic substance.
-Elderly cats and sick cats may also need a little bath to help keep them clean.
+Most cats and kittens don't need a bath, although there are some exceptions.
+Outdoor cats may come home from their adventures covered in mud, or a questionable substance.
+If you’re worried something on your cat’s fur may be harmful, consult your veterinarian for advice.
+Elderly and sick cats may also need a helping hand to help keep themselves clean.

 What should you know as a first-time cat owner?

 There are no set rules when it comes to basic cat hygiene.
-Your cat can usually keep itself clean, so it's your job to keep an eye on them and step in when they need some extra help.
-This includes a few extra grooming session, keeping their litter tray fresh, or the very occasional kitty bath!
+Your cat will usually keep itself clean, so it's your job to keep an eye on them and step in when they need some extra help.
+This may be extra grooming sessions, a deep litter tray clean or the occasional bath.